ubik23/cmx/README.md

 -Enable Swiping on phones.

--Move comic data to a json file to enable metadate for each strip/page.
+-Move comic data to a json file to enable metadata for each strip/page.

 -Create a json file automaticaly from the images in the assets folder.

+-Add about page (including functionality for more pages routed with js as a spa).